hackforla/book-club/README.md

 # book-club
 BOOK CLUB

+Structure?

-Let's start an Any Book Book Club - https://bookriot.com/2015/03/04/book-book-club/!
+* Any Book Book Club - https://bookriot.com/2015/03/04/book-book-club/!

-Books
+Book Suggestions

-* The One Thing
+* The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results
+* Originals: How Non-Conformists Move the World
+* Flow: The Psychology of Optimal Experience
-* Crucial Conversations
+* Crucial Conversations: Tools for Talking When Stakes are High